Terms of service • Privacy policy • Legal notice

 - Legitimate interests can be assumed if the person whose data is processed is a client of our company, according to GDPR Recital 47, Sentence 2.

-Legitimate interests pursued by us or a third party
+Legitimate interests pursued by a third party or us

 - When processing personal data under GDPR Article 6(1)(f), our goal is to conduct business for the benefit of our employees and shareholders.